 Copy and paste this code for your own website!

-Alternatively, you could point it at this post or any of the better articles pointing out the problems with Facebook, such as "With friends like these ..." by Tom Hodgkinson, or the resources available at http://autonomo.us — especially the "Franklin Street Statement on Freedom and Network Services".
+Alternatively, you could point it at this post or any of the better articles pointing out the problems with Facebook, such as "With friends like these ..." by Tom Hodgkinson, or the resources available at http://autonomo.us (this is a web archive link) — especially the "Franklin Street Statement on Freedom and Network Services".

 Our button, of course, is not linked to any surveillance database or tracking system.

 Note: You may find some pages about the FSF or GNU on Facebook, since anyone can create pages there.
 Know that these pages are unofficial and not maintained by FSF staff or the GNU Project, nor did we ask for them to be created.

 Download our dislike button and put it on your website, or print your own dislike stickers.